 How to Successfully Familiarize Yourself with an Out-of-State Real Estate Market

 A common obstacle that real estate investors run into at some point in their careers is the need to start investing in an out-of-state market.
 Maybe you’re an experienced investor who needs to diversify to other markets.
-Or maybe you’re a newbie and you can’t find any local deals that fit your investment criteria.
+Or maybe you can’t find any local deals that fit your investment criteria.

 Andrew Cushman, a full-time multifamily investor who has purchased 1,566 units in the last 5 years, fell into the latter category.
 He lived in Southern California and needed to go outside his state to find a more affordable market.
 In our recent conversation, Andrew explained the two ways he was able to effectively familiarize himself with an out-of-state market before buying his first multifamily investment property.